Esri/arcgis-maps-sdk-java-samples/README.md

 ```

 - Open a terminal (Mac users) or command prompt (Windows & Linux users)
-- cd into the project directory and run the following command
+- cd into the the sample repo directory and run the following command

 Linux/Mac
 ```